alex-funnell/quark/README.md

 # Introduction to Quark
-Quark is a cluster computing flow.
-'Flow' meaning that it describes how to use cluster computing with Python, and the concepts behind it.
+Quark is the name of this project.
+It's a cluster computing flow meaning that it describes how to get started and use cluster computing, and explains some of the the concepts behind it.

 **Objective:** Use multiple ARM-based computers to calculate pi in parallel to the highest amount of digits in 60 minutes.